 Genome wide association (GWA) results

-[26–28]).
-A recent GWA study for human obesity showed that this design can obtain very similar results to previous studies on general body mass index performed on unselected cohorts of tens of thousands of subjects
+Only individuals with extreme phenotypes were genotyped for association study.
+Several authors have shown that this approach allows to attain the same power with less genotyped individuals (e.g.[26–28]).
+A recent GWA study for human obesity showed that this design can obtain very similar results to previous studies on general body mass index performed on unselected cohorts of tens of thousands of subjects.

 In our study, genotyped pigs had extreme and divergent EBV for BFT: 151 had the lowest (thinnest BFT) and 152 the highest (thickest BFT) EBV.
 These animals were two generation unrelated gilts taken from the performance test of the National selection program of the Italian Large White breed carried out by the National Pig Breeders Association (ANAS).